 There is nothing remarkably shocking about electricity except electricity itself.
 If you are reading this on a computer, you have likely been making use of electricity your whole life.
 Most of the objects and systems you encounter are in some way made possible by electricity; whether through the machines that produce them, the machines that facilitate the organization of goods and people, or the the object itself.
 Machines that run on electricity are so ubiquitous, it is important to understand it.
 Bear with me as we go over some of the more important concepts.

 Charge and Ground

-Electricity consists of a charge, which is the build up of positively or negatively charged electrons.
+Electricity consists of a charge, which is the build up of charged electrons.

 Ground is an area that neutralizes that charge by removing excess charge.

 For instance, charged electrons build up in a thundercloud.
 When it reaches a certain threshold of charge, the electricity is able to ionize the air and arc across the sky as a plasma.
 Albeit it could travel in any direction, it goes towards the Earth because of its large difference in charge between the lightning bolt and the ground.
 Just like the north and south poles of a magnet attract, so to do negative and positive charges.